• Share this on:

 3. Which European countries offer the most opportunities for frozen vegetables?

 As Europe’s main importers of frozen vegetables, Germany and France are interesting focus markets.
-Belgium, although the largest producer and exporter, does not produce all types of vegetables domestically and commonly sources some frozen vegetables from other countries.
-Other top European markets include Italy, the Netherlands, Spain and Sweden.
+The UK is especially interesting as it ranks first in imported volumes from developing countries.
+Belgium, although the largest producer and exporter, does not produce all types of vegetables domestically, and it commonly sources some frozen vegetables from other countries.
+Other top European markets include Italy, the Netherlands, Spain, Portugal and Sweden.

-German frozen vegetable consumption is being driven by changing lifestyles among younger generations, convenience, growing preference for vegan and organic diets and demand for seasonal vegetables throughout the year.
+German frozen vegetable consumption is being driven by changing lifestyles, convenience, growing preference for vegan and organic diets and demand for seasonal vegetables throughout the year.
 In 2022, research by ProVeg showed that 51% of Germans have reduced their meat intake.
 According to the Vegan Society, Germany and Austria have the highest number of vegans, after the UK.
 Around 30% of Germans have adopted a flexitarian diet (a primarily vegetarian diet, with occasional consumption of meat or fish).

-Edeka Group, Schwarz Group, Rewe Group, Aldi Group and Otto Franck Import are the top retail suppliers of frozen vegetables in the German market.
-They jointly account for almost 60% of the local market share.
+Edeka Group, Schwarz Group, Rewe Group, and Aldi Group are top retail suppliers of frozen vegetables in the German market.
 Private label brands also operate in the German market.
-Some well-known ones are Gut & Günstig, Edeka, Iglo, Rewe Beste Wahl, ja!, Frosta, Rewe Bio and CROP’S. Retailers such as Edeka and Ardo Copack have introduced premium product lines to boost sales.
+Some well-known ones are Gut & Günstig, Edeka, Rewe Beste Wahl, ja! and Rewe Bio.
+Examples of independent brands of frozen vegetables in Germany include Frosta and Iglo.

 Tips: